-By this letter and evidentiary appendices I am requesting you invoke your authority as Regional EPA Administrator to review the changes in Maine water quality standards and designated uses of the St. Croix River made by the Maine Legislature in 1995 and 2008 to determine if they are in compliance with the U.S. Clean Water Act.
+By this letter and evidentiary appendices I am requesting you invoke your authority as designated uses of the St. Croix River made by the Maine Legislature in 1995 and 2008 to determine if they are in compliance with the U.S. Clean Water Act.
 These laws have never been reviewed or approved by US EPA for conformance with the Clean Water Act.
-These two laws have: